Yosshy-123/KAeRU-Log/.github/README.md

 ---

 KAeRU Log is a lightweight chat application built using Node.js.
-This application **must always be accessed via Cloudflare Workers**.
+This application **always accesses through Cloudflare Workers**.

-- The application itself is hosted on Render or Koyeb.
+* The main application is hosted on Render or Koyeb.
-- Cloudflare Workers acts as a reverse proxy, relaying requests.
+* Cloudflare Workers acts as a reverse proxy to relay requests.

 ---